wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/wwl-power-apps/introduction-power-platform/includes/2-what-is-power-platform.md

   :::column span="3":::
 **Power Automate** lets users create automated workflows between applications and services.
 It helps automate repetitive business processes such as communication, data collections, and decision approvals.

-If you have ever been performing a repetitive task for work and think, "This is so easy a monkey could do it,"  Power Automate is your new best friend.
 Don't waste important productive hours on drafting the same email for a weekly update or walking approvals through.
 Not only for the individual user, Power Automate allows for the creation of enterprise-grade process automation.
 Power Automate's simple interface allows every level of user to automate work tasks from beginners to seasoned developers.
   :::column-end:::
 :::row-end:::